AndreVallestero/knucklebones-solver/README.md

 After using a flat array for grids: Note, `clone_grids()` was removed and memcpy now takes up significantly less of the runtime because of this optimization.
 We are near the edge of what JS performance can be.
 ![image](https://user-images.githubusercontent.com/39736205/200007470-b7b1c4ad-e7e7-4e9b-9e43-a62fa22823ee.png)

+While implementing web workers, I learned that class function are significantly faster than standalone functions if you're storing the data in the class.
+Because the workers used `structuredClone` to receive data, this would strip away the Board class so I decided making all the functions standalone.
+This classless implementation was 3x slower than the original.
+After some research, I found out that classes are able to JIT the function for the specific data types in its internal fields, which results in large performance gains.
+In the next version, I'm gonna try implementing the functions in the Array prototype to reduce indirection and improve performance.